Abstract: Sentiment analysis is a common task in natural language processing that aims to

 https://bigdatauniversity.com/courses/deep-learning-tensorflow/

-This Deep Learning with TensorFlow course focuses on TensorFlow.
-If you are new to the subject of deep learning, consider taking our Deep Learning 101 course first.
+Deep Learning with TensorFlow course focuses on TensorFlow.
+If you are new to the subject of deep learning, consider taking our

 Traditional neural networks rely on shallow nets, composed of one input, one hidden layer and one output layer.
 Deep-learning networks are distinguished from these ordinary neural networks having more hidden layers, or so-called more depth.
 These kind of nets are capable of discovering hidden structures within unlabeled and unstructured data (i.e. images, sound, and text), which consitutes the vast majority of data in the world.